- What trends will affect management in the future?

 The increasing globalization of the world market has created a need for managers who have global management skills, that is, the ability to operate in diverse cultural environments.
 With more and more companies choosing to do business in multiple locations around the world, employees are often required to learn the geography, language, and social customs of other cultures.
 It is expensive to train employees for foreign assignments and pay their relocation costs; therefore, choosing the right person for the job is especially important.
 Individuals who are open minded, flexible, willing to try new things, and comfortable in a multicultural setting are good candidates for international management positions.

 As companies expand around the globe, managers will continue to face the challenges of directing the behavior of employees around the world.
 They must recognize that because of cultural differences, people respond to similar situations in very different ways.
-The burden, therefore, falls on the manager to produce results while adapting to the differences among the employees he or she manages.
+The burden, therefore, falls on the manager to produce results while adapting to the differences among the employees they manage.

 How a manager gets results, wins respect, and leads employees varies greatly among countries, cultures, and individuals.
 For example, different cultures have different approaches to time.
 American, German, and Swiss cultures, among others, take a linear view of time, whereas southern European counties such as Italy take a multi-active time approach, and many Eastern cultures, such as China, take a cyclic approach.
 An American manager with a linear view of time will approach scheduling planning with a different approach than colleagues with a multi-active or cyclic approach.25 Despite differences such as these (examples of which can be cited for every country in the world), managing within a different culture is only an extension of what managers do every day: working with differences in employees, processes, and projects.